 Going it alone: the pro se divorce

 The first would be the one that many people start with and then quickly live to regret.
 That would be representing yourself in a divorce.
-You and your spouse are legally able to not hire attorneys and would simply file the divorce paperwork yourselves and go about the case on your own.
-You would attempt to negotiate with one another to achieve a settlement and if none can be reached you would be able to attend a trial in front of the judge.
+You and your spouse are legally able not to hire attorneys and would file the divorce paperwork yourselves and go about the case on your own.
+You would attempt to negotiate with one another to achieve a settlement, and if none can be reached, you would be able to attend a trial in front of the judge.

-Let me take this opportunity to note that this is a method that people choose either because they do not want to spend money, their facts are simple (or so they think) or a combination of the two.
-I'd like to take some time with you to go over why it is rarely a good idea to file and go about your divorce on a "pro se" basis.
+Let me take this opportunity to note that this is a method that people choose either because they do not want to spend money, their facts are simple (or so they think), or a combination of the two.
+I want to take some time with you to explain why it is rarely a good idea to file and go about your divorce on a "pro se" basis.

 First of all, the money concerns that you have are legitimate.
 Nobody wants to spend money on something that you get no enjoyment out of.
 However, having an attorney is a lot like having insurance.
 The lawyer will not make you any money.
 The lawyer will force you to spend money.
 However, the attorney will act as insurance for you against what could happen to you in your divorce.
-If your attorney helps you to get out of your divorce in one piece, keeps your investments in place and makes it so you can continue to work at your current employer and earn a great salary it sounds like the lawyer made you money in the long run.
+If your attorney helps you get out of your divorce in one piece, keeps your investments in place, and makes it so you can continue to work at your current employer and earn an excellent salary, it sounds like the lawyer made you money in the long run.

-Here is another analogy I use with potential clients of the Law Office of Bryan Fagan who are interested in learning more about divorce but are not necessarily interested in hiring an attorney to represent him or her in a divorce.
+Here is another analogy I use with potential clients of the Law Office of Bryan Fagan.
+They are interested in learning more about divorce but are not necessarily interested in hiring an attorney to represent him or them in a divorce.
 That's fair, I'll tell them.
 I will reinforce that there is no legal requirement that they hire an attorney.
 They are well within their rights to start to file divorce paperwork and get the process started on their own.
-But that is where the problems often start.
+But that is where the problems often begin.

 Oh, yea!
 You will have to draft legal documents to represent yourself in a divorce.
-You've never filed for divorce before?
-You are not an attorney?
+Have you never filed for divorce before?
+Are you not an attorney?
 Looking at legal documents makes your head hurt?
-Your kids need you to help with homework, feed the dog, and make dinner?
-All of a sudden the tremendous time commitment it takes to represent yourself in a divorce starts to become burdensome.
-Very few of us can work full time, attend to family responsibilities, have some time to relax and represent ourselves in a divorce.
+Do your kids need you to help with homework, feed the dog, and make dinner?
+Suddenly, the tremendous time commitment it takes to represent yourself in a divorce starts to become burdensome.
+Very few of us can work full time, attend to family responsibilities, have some time to relax, and represent ourselves in a divorce.
 It's just not possible in most circumstances.